-We recently spoke with Professor Panos N. Patatoukas about his new program, Financial Acumen for Business Leaders.
+We recently spoke with Professor Panos N. Patatoukas about his new program, Financial Analysis for Leaders.
 Dr. Patatoukas discussed the program’s framework and benefits as well as how the program aligns with Berkeley-Haas’ Defining Principles.

 - Identify the key drivers of value creation in your organization

 - Learn how to add value through financial engineering

 - Understand the building blocks of corporate financial reporting